Geological Sciences Courses

 Oral presentations on current geological topics.
 Offered in the spring semester.

-Overview of the field of geochemistry (elementary chemical equilibria and thermodynamics, organic geochemistry, isotope geochemistry), with an emphasis on solving geologic problems.
+Introduction to the field of low-temperature geochemistry (elementary chemical equilibria and thermodynamics, solubility and redox equilibria, organic geochemistry), with an emphasis on solving geologic problems.
+Writing proficiency within the discipline is required for a passing grade in this course.
 Offered in the Spring semester.

-Theory, techniques, and applications of geochemical methods for the analysis of rocks, soils, and aqueous fluids.
-Offered according to demand.
+Theory, techniques, and applications of methods for the environmental sampling and geochemical analysis of rocks, soils, and aqueous fluids.
+Offered in alternate Fall semesters.

 Seminar on and field trip to important geologic localities.
 May be repeated for credit.
 Offered according to demand.